How to Shave Your Butt: an Illustrated Guide

 Ideally, you should be standing up with your butt facing the mirror in your bathroom; this will make it easier for you to see what you're doing without straining your back too much.

-As you begin to shave, the razor will do the heavy lifting, so it only needs to be pressed lightly against the skin.
+As you shave, the razor will do the work, so it only needs to be pressed lightly against the skin.
 For those using a manual razor, rinse the blade frequently in cold water (cold water minimizes redness) to dislodge any hairs that are stuck.
-If you're using a body groomer, then remove any excess hair from the blades and comb frequently.
+If you're using a body groomer, then frequently remove any excess hair from the blades and comb.

 If by chance you nick yourself, you can use a styptic pen to stop the bleeding.